Eximchain/SoftwareUpgrade/README.md

 *   -output - Filename to write output to
 *   -remove-quote - true|false, remove quotes from output
 *   -remove-delimiter - remove commas from output separating items
-*   -mode - cli|tfe, command line interface, or Terraform Enterprise API integration
+*   -mode - aws|cli|tfe, command line interface, or Terraform Enterprise API integration
+    *   in AWS mode, these parameters are required: outputN where N is 1 to 10, and output
     *   in cli mode, these parameters are required: output, template, terraform-json
     *   in tfe mode, these parameters are required: auth, organization, workspace
 *   -workspace - Name of workspace (only for tfe mode)
 *   -organization - Name of organization (only for tfe mode)
 *   -auth - Authorization token (only for tfe mode)
+*   -akid - AWS Access Key ID (only for aws mode)
+*   -sak - AWS Secret Access Key (only for aws mode)
+*   -region - default region (only for aws mode)
+*   -debug - in AWS mode, useful for looking at the filter, and progress.

 CreateConfig template format
 ==